icopy-site/awesome/docs/awesome/awesome-circuitpython.md

 - [Python on hardware weekly video cast](https://itunes.apple.com/us/podcast/python-on-hardware/id1451685192?mt=2) - The wonderful world of Python on hardware!
 This is our video-newsletter-podcast of all things Python and electronics!
 The news comes from the Python community, discord, Adafruit communities and more.
 It’s part of the weekly newsletter, then we have a segment on ASK an ENGINEER and this is the video slice from that!
 This video podcast is on [iTunes](https://itunes.apple.com/us/podcast/python-on-hardware/id1451685192?mt=2), [YouTube](https://www.youtube.com/playlist?list=PLjF7R1fz_OOXRMjM7Sm0J2Xt6H81TdDev), [IGTV (Instagram TV](https://www.instagram.com/adafruit/channel/)), and [XML](https://itunes.apple.com/us/podcast/python-on-hardware/id1451685192?mt=2).

 ## Events

-- [PyCon 2019 conference](https://us.pycon.org/2019/about/) - May 1 - 9, 2019, Cleveland, Ohio.
-Digi-Key and Adafruit have teamed up for PyCon 2019 so every attendee (about 4,000!) will receive a SPECIAL EDITION Circuit Playground Express, running … CircuitPython.

-This effort is to get Python on hardware to the most folks out there, at the events that bring people together.

-This is just one of many efforts we’re teaming up with Digi-Key to continue to fuel all the developers from beginners to pro, using Python on microcontrollers - [Adafruit](https://blog.adafruit.com/2019/02/23/digi-key-and-adafruit-at-pycon-all-attendees-will-receive-a-circuit-playground-express-digikey-adafruit-pycon-pycon2019/) & [planning doc](https://docs.google.com/document/d/1E36RHKZ57mnb8Ks3hEB1TmPv88w9sXep2_BD0im-Qvk/edit).

-What else is happening?
-The CircuitPython team will be running several Open Spaces sessions (as they did last year), showing how to use CircuitPython on the Digi-Key / Adafruit PyCon special edition Circuit Playground Express.
-We’ll have extra addons to play with also: potentiometers, NeoPixel strips, and servos.
-The team will be running a CircuitPython Sprint for several days to work on CircuitPython libraries and CircuitPython core code.
-BYOMUSB “Bring your own Micro USB” cables, we’ll have some to borrow during the sprints/sessions, as well as some USB C adapters, good idea to bring one too!

 - [Weekly community chat on Adafruit Discord server CircuitPython channel](https://discord.gg/EAeBY6x) - The Discord chat space for CircuitPython, meetings are usually Mondays at 2pm ET.
 - [Weekly Adafruit Show-and-tell, Wednesday 7:30pm ET on Google+ Hangouts](https://plus.google.com/+adafruit) - The weekly Adafruit Show-and-tell program often has CircuitPython-related projects on display.